cujojs/poly/README.md

 version: 0.3.1
 License: MIT

-poly is a collection of AMD modules that can be used to polyfill (aka "shim") old browsers to support modern javascript methods.
+poly is a collection of AMD modules that can be used to shim (aka "polyfill") old browsers to support modern javascript methods.
 You can use poly's modules to augment native objects or use them as standardized wrapper functions.